bernedom/bernedom.github.io/_posts/2024-01-24-cmake-library-setup.md

 The next thing to do is to set a debug postfix for the library with `set(CMAKE_DEBUG_POSTFIX d)`.
 This means when building the library in debug mode, it will append a "d" to the resulting library file.
 This is useful to distinguish between debug and release builds of the library, but it is an optional step.
 This is a global option for the project, so it will affect all libraries and executables inside the project.

 After that the library target is created with `add_library(Greeter)`.
 This will create a library target called `Greeter` which can be used to add sources, set properties and link against other libraries.
+To make the library usable with `find_package()` the same way as if it was included with `add_subdirectory` or with `FetchContent` we also create an alias for the library with `add_library(Greeter::Greeter ALIAS Greeter)`.

+That way all targets that use the library can use `Greeter::Greeter` instead of just `Greeter`.
+This is useful to avoid name clashes and to make it clear that the target is a library.

 Once the target is defined we can set the properties for the library.